Professor Darzi is Director of the Institute of Global Health Innovation at Imperial College London.

 Over the past couple of years different NHS programmes have been rolled out to attract medical entrepreneurs.
 One such example is the NHS Innovation Accelerator, which is seeing competitive numbers of doctors applying, reinforcing that the enthusiasm and passion is out there.

-What are your top tips for entrepreneurial doctors looking to improve the NHS?
+What advice do you give to entrepreneurial doctors looking to improve the NHS?

 Entrepreneurial doctors need to focus on the most crucial challenges of our time.
 One of these is the burden of chronic disease and the need to improve access to high quality, cost-effective healthcare.
 It is vital that any ideas generate both health value and economic value, especially in such an economic climate as we are in today.
 I have always advocated that it is crucial to ensure that patient needs are at the centre of these initiatives to empower patients to become more involved in managing their own health.
 I want to encourage young entrepreneurial doctors not to be disheartened.
 Nothing in health care is a quick fix.
 Change will take time, but right now is the time, so grab the opportunity.